 Tunneling

 Tunneling is a quantum mechanical effect.
 A tunneling current occurs when electrons move through a barrier that is classically unreasonable.
 The barrier in an STM case is the air barrier, the slight difference between the tip and the sample.
 In traditional physics, electrons are treated like a physical particle, they don't have enough energy to "move over" (go through) the barrier.
 However, in quantum mechanics, because electrons have wave properties, the wave function extends through the barrier.
 The wavefunction modulus squared is related to probability density.
-This means that if the barrier is thin enough, there is a non-zero probability to find electrons cross the barrierelectrons can move through the air barrier from tip to surface or vice versa; this process is called tunneling.
+This means that if the barrier is thin enough, there is a non-zero probability to find electrons cross the barrier; electrons can move through the air barrier from tip to surface or vice versa; this process is called tunneling.

 When would tunneling happen?
 In STM, it is when the voltage bias is applied between the tip and surface.
 At T=0 K, the energy levels of electrons are filled up to a threshold energy called Fermi energy.
 The Fermi energy level of the tip is the same as the one of the sample (at which there is no voltage applied).
 A positive voltage is applied to create a bias between tip and sample.
 This lowers the energy of the sample by -eV.
 Doing so would allow electrons to tunnel from filled states to empty states